robert17/iotf-rtd/docs/messaging/device_mgmt.rst

 Quality of Service Levels and CleanSession
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Devices can send messages with Quality of Service (QoS) level of 0 or 1.
-If QoS 1 is used, messages from the device will be queued is necessary.
+If QoS 1 is used, messages from the device will be queued if necessary.
 Messages from the device must not be retained messages.
 The Internet of Things Foundation publishes requests with a QoS level of 1 o support queuing messages.

 In order to queue messages sent while a device is not connected, the device should use cleansession=false.
 Otherwise, cleansession=true should be used.